7 Best Ways To Get Back To Your Weight After Pregnancy

 How many calories do you burn breast pumping?

 The answer to this question depends on a few variables, such as how much time you spend pumping and whether you’re using an electric or manual breast pump.
-If you’re exclusively breastfeeding your infant, the American Academy of Pediatrics recommends eight to 12 pumping sessions per day for at least 20 minutes each.
+If you’re exclusively breastfeeding your infant, the American Academy of Pediatrics recommends eight to 12 pumping sessions daily for at least 20 minutes each.
 On average, women who pump for that long will burn about 100 calories per session.

-How many calories do you burn breast feeding?
+How many calories do you burn breastfeeding?

-If you pump breast milk for your baby and/or give it directly to them, add about 100 calories per hour for each session.
+If you pump breast milk for your baby and give it directly to them, add about 100 calories per hour for each session.
 The more often you do this chore, the more calories you’ll burn each week.

 How To Get Back To Your Weight After Pregnancy – 7 Tips